Qepanna/goFlux/README.md

 with a score of 0.
 For each criteria, whichever model performs worst is given +1.
 After all selected criteria have been evaluated, the model with the lowest score wins.
 In case of a tie, the non-linear flux estimate is always chosen by default, as non-linearity is assumed.
+The score is printed in the output data frame in the columns `HM.score` and `LM.score`.

 ##### **Mean Absolute Error (MAE) and Root Mean Square Error (RMSE)**